bobbingwide/oik-bwtrace/README.md

 ## Upgrade Notice
 # 3.4.3
-Fixes a problem when mu-plugins folder is not present.
+Fixes a problem with PHP 8.2

 ## Changelog
 # 3.4.3
-* Fixed: Caters for mu-plugins folder not being present #109
-* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Fixed: Declare properties #113
-* Tested: With WordPress 6.4-beta3 and WordPress Multisite
+* Tested: With WordPress 6.4.1 and WordPress Multisite
 * Tested: With PHPUnit 9.6
 * Tested: With PHP 8.0, 8.1 and 8.2